blynkkk/blynk-library/docs/Troubleshooting.md

 And enable serial in setup():

         Serial.begin(9600);

+You can also use spare Hardware serial ports or SoftwareSerial for debug output (you will need an adapter to connect to it with your PC).

 **WARNING : enabling debug mode will slowdown your hardware processing speed up to 10 times**.